top of page

 Overtly dysfunctional family dynamics can be easy for the children to identify.
 Example of overt dysfunction include drug use, physical abuse, verbal abuse (such as yelling), sexual abuse and incest, abandonment, and some forms of emotional and psychological abuse.
 As an adult reminiscing on your childhood, the trauma you experienced may be easily identifiable upon inspection.

 But what happens when the trauma is not so easily identifiable upon inspection?
 Covertly dysfunctional family dynamics are different.
-Everything may have seemed average or even great to you and to outsiders.
+Everything may have seemed fine to you or to outsiders.
 You may have had all of your physical needs met with plenty of food, clothing, after-school activities and hobbies to keep busy, and your family may have been actively involved in the community.
 Your family probably looked like most other families on your street, or maybe even better.
 Yet, you may feel a sense of discomfort when reminiscing about your childhood.
 Something feels off and you may wonder, "how could I feel this way when everything truly seemed normal?"
 You may feel confused and begin to question your experiences.
-Maybe you remember being your parent's confidant, knowing things a child shouldn't know.
-Maybe you don't remember your parents ever asking how you feel or what you need.
-Maybe you remember feeling always at fault for situations, or called "difficult" numerous times.
-Maybe you remember spending hours and hours alone entertaining yourself.

 Children of overtly and covertly narcissistic families could not go to their parents for emotional support or comfort, and were often responsible for meeting the needs of their parents.
-As children we were given too much responsibility, blamed for situations or actions of others, frequently criticized, punished, minimized, ignored, left alone, escaping into a fantasy world to cope, or looking towards other families or peers to fill a void.
+As children we were given too much responsibility, blamed for situations or actions of others, frequently criticized, punished, minimized, ignored, left alone, escaping into a fantasy world to cope, or looking towards other families or peers, or substances, to fill a void.

 As adults, you may: